ZertoPublic/Z4K/docs/HowToDeployZerto.md

 sudo cp kubectl-zrt /usr/bin/
 ```

-> **Note:**	If kubectl-zrt is not installed in /usr/bin, you must point to the relevant location.
+<span class="Note">Note: If kubectl-zrt is not installed in /usr/bin, you must point to the relevant location.</span>

 -   To view all Zerto commands, run
     ```kubectl-zrt –```